 During our review we identified opportunities to improve data accuracy between the district's LCAP and fiscal documents.
-The following technical correction was incorporated into the district's LCAP:
+The following technical corrections were incorporated into the district's LCAP:

-The district modified the Total Funds Budgeted for Planned Actions/Services to Meet The Goals in the LCAP for LCAP Year listed in the Budget Summary to the total of all expenditures listed in the LCAP.
+- The district modified the Total Funds Budgeted for Planned Actions/Services to Meet The Goals in the LCAP for LCAP Year listed in the Budget Summary to agree with the total of all expenditures listed in the LCAP. - In the Annual Update section, the district added a dollar amount or source to certain Estimated Actual Expenditures.